PchGolden/Full-Resolution-Polymer-Neural-Network/README.md

 # Uni-Macro-FRPN

+**Note that, the codes of this version of FRPN published on Github has been sigfinicantly optimized for readability.
+We have verified that the behavior of the model remain unchanged.
+Contact me if you would like use original version for reference.

 Code and data for **Uni-Macro-FRPN: Full-Resolution and Cross-Scale Learning for Polymers** by Jintao Wu, Yiran Shan and Rui Zhang.

 FRPN connects learned monomer representations with an explicit polymer graph.
 The repository contains BCDB classification, linear homopolymer regression, and the 1,640-record MD benchmark.